 - AP US History

+We have a few students undertaking AP exam preparation through Virtual High School (VHS).
 Students who wish to take an AP exam without taking the course must meet with Teresa Hjellming, the AP Coordinator for review and approval.
-They must have a strong record in academics and Learning Habits, and are expected to undertake self-study and exam review essentially on their own.
+They must have a strong record in academics and Learning Habits and are expected to undertake self-study and exam review essentially on their own.
 They must have a valid reason for requesting an exam and will be referred to their counselor to discuss their university goals.
-The time and commitment needed for such additional preparation is high, and students should not sacrifice their other academic commitments or their own wellbeing in pursuit of this goal.
+The time and commitment needed for such additional preparation are high, and students should not sacrifice their other academic commitments or their own wellbeing in pursuit of this goal.
 It is not common for AES students to take AP exams when they have not taken the course.

 Some IB courses may cover similar material, though the assessments for the two programs differ considerably.
 Where this is the case, it is usually the IB Higher Level (HL) course that best aligns with the AP curriculum.